ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/ParameterID/general_information/change_control_algorithm.rst

-.. _uz_PID_new_control_algorithm:
+.. _uz_ParaID_new_control_algorithm:

 ========================================
 Change control algorithm for ParameterID
 ========================================

 The ParameterID does not have its own control algorithm.
-This is done externally, as shown in :numref:`PID_overview_schematic`.
+This is done externally, as shown in :numref:`ParaID_overview_schematic`.
 In the ParameterID library standard functions with the :ref:`uz_FOC` and :ref:`uz_SpeedControl` are included.
 If it is desired to change the used controller, these functions have to be adjusted.